-Evaluation of a public health pathway for alcohol and substance users in the criminal justice setting.
+Evaluation of a public health pathway for alcohol and substance users in the criminal justice setting in Nottinghamshire.

 Evaluation in progress.
 Expected completion date May 2023